Eirevet is a veterinarian specialized in canine and feline internal medicine who owns a small animal veterinary hospital in Ireland.

 There are a range of common parasites which may cause inflammation of your dog's ears.
 The two most commonly encountered are ear mites (Otodectes), which infest the ear canals, and fleas (Ctenocephalides canis/felis), which irritate the pinnae or ear flaps.
-While ear mites are unlikely to cause any skin problems elsewhere, dogs with flea infestations will usually demonstrate more widespread itching, and potentially scaling and crusting of the skin along the back.
-Fleas will also be visible on a flea com or against light coloured hair coats.
+While ear mites are unlikely to cause any skin problems elsewhere, dogs with flea infestations will usually demonstrate more widespread itching and potentially scaling and crusting of the skin along the back.
+Fleas will also be visible on a flea comb or against light-coloured hair coats.

 Less commonly, pet dogs may be affected by sarcoptic mange.
 The early stages of the infestation may be most severe around the pinnae, although the problem very quickly spreads to the rest of the body, causing diffuse itching, hair loss, and scabbing.

-All of these infestations can potentially cause skin disease in pet owners, but are usually self limiting in individuals in good health.
+All of these infestations can potentially cause skin disease in pet owners, but they are usually self-limiting in individuals in good health.

 Allergic skin disease is an incredibly common cause of ear disease in pets, particularly dogs.
 In much the same way as in human medicine, allergies in pets are becoming an ever more common complaint in veterinary practice.
 This presents difficulties both in diagnosis and management of these patients.
 Allergic ear disease is likely at best to be recurrent, and at worst may require lifelong medication.
 Your dog's head shaking may or may not be part of more generalised itch and skin irritation.

 The range of potential allergy-causing agents is endless, and the pet may often be allergic to more than one allergen.
 For example, many dogs with an allergy to house dust mites may also be allergic to fleas.
-Of all the types of allergies we identify, food allergy is the 'easiest' to deal with, because we do at least have control of most of what our pets eat, and by identifying and eliminating the culprit from the diet (commonly proteins such as chicken/beef/gluten) we can hope to control the pet's symptoms.
+Of all the types of allergies we identify, food allergy is the 'easiest' to deal with, because we do at least have control of most of what our pets eat.
+By identifying and eliminating the culprit from the diet (commonly proteins such as chicken/beef/gluten), we can hope to control the pet's symptoms.

 If your dog has a skin allergy, the head-shaking will usually have gradually worsened to the point where you realise there is a problem, although sudden flare-ups can occur (see below) with particular types of bacteria colonising the damaged ear canal.

 Ear infections in dogs are rarely a primary problem.
 They usually occur as a result of inflammation or damage to the ear canal caused by parasites, foreign bodies or skin allergies as descried above.
-Anatomical defects such as may occur with scarring from previous ear problems may impair ventilation and drainage of the ear and can also predispose to infection.
+Anatomical defects, like scarring from previous ear problems, may impair ventilation and drainage of the ear and can also predispose to infection.

 If not managed correctly, ear infection and inflammation can lead on to a number of problems.
-In the short term an aural haematoma may develop.
+In the short term, an aural hematoma may develop.
 This occurs when severe head shaking or scratching of the pinna causes rupture of a blood vessel under the skin of the ear flap.
 Blood then accumulates under the skin, causing the pinna to swell dramatically.
 This accumulation of blood needs to be drained by your vet to relieve pain and discomfort.
-Recurrent haematomas or those that are not drained will cause a 'cauliflower ear' to develop as a result of scarring.
+Recurrent hematomas or those that are not drained will cause a 'cauliflower ear' to develop as a result of scarring.

 Middle ear infection involves the bony area at the base of the ear normally protected by the ear drum.
 Signs of middle ear disease may be similar to those involving the ear canals, but also include a loss of balance, deafness, and possibly facial nerve paralysis.
 Successful treatment of middle ear infection may be challenging, and can require months of antibiotic treatment.